Tidari/Tidari/README.md

 Hi there
 =

-I'm able to code in these lanuages
+I'm a proffessional software developer who sometimes likes to develop FOSS Projects in his freetime.
+Mostly i like coding in theese languages:
--
+- Kotlin
 - Python
-- C
-- C++
+- Java
 - C#
-- Java
-- GD script
-- Sehll Script
-- Swift
-- Lab View

-OS Experience in
--

-- Mac OS 10.7 - (current)
-- Debian-based Linux
-- Gentoo Linux
-- Arch-based Linux
-- Windows 7 & 10